NickCalabs/nickcalabs.github.io/_posts/Books/2017-10-14-I-Will-Teach-You-Book.markdown

 ---
 layout: post
-title: I Will Teach You To Be Rich: Book Review
+title: "I Will Teach You To Be Rich: Book Review"
-category: Productivity
+category: Books
 author: Nick Calabro
-image:
 excerpt: "Wealth management, escaping debt, building wealth - these are all things that are essential to learn.
 Ramit Sethi goes about teaching you how to be rich in a great way."
 ---